-Smokeless coal fuel burning: Move the air wash control slider fully to the right side and open the primary air spinner on the door fully for starting or reviving a coal fire.
-Returning the air wash lever towards the closed position will reduce the air supply progressively and improve the efficiency for burning smokeless fuels as the fire warms up.
-Also reduce the primary air control if required to regulate heat output.
-Do not leave on maximum setting unless monitoring the fire to ensure over firing damage does not occur_NOTE: It is not necessary to open the secondary air slider more than 3-4mm once the stove is warmed up when burning smokeless coals.

-Doing so will keep the glass slightly cleaner but will reduce thermal efficiency.
+Move the air wash control slider fully to the right side and open the primary air slider below the glass panel fully for starting or reviving a coal fire.
+Returning the slider towards the closed position will reduce the air supply progressively as the fire warms up.
+Do not leave any control at maximum setting unless monitoring the fire to ensure over firing damage does not occur NOTE: It is not necessary to open the secondary air slider more than 3-4mm once the stove is warmed up when burning smokeless coals.
+Opening any further will keep the glass slightly cleaner but will reduce thermal efficiency.